lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 ### Allowed ERC725Y Data Keys

-If an address is allowed to [`SETDATA`](#permissions) on an ERC725Account, it is possible to restrict which data keys this address can set or update.
+If a controller is allowed to [`SETDATA`](#permissions) on an ERC725Account, it is possible to restrict which data keys this address can set or update.

-To restrict an `<address>` to only be allowed to set the key `LSP3Profile` (`0x5ef83ad9559033e6e941db7d7c495acdce616347d28e90c7ce47cbfcfcad3bc5`), the following data key - value pair can be set in the ERC725Y contract storage.
+To restrict a controller to only be allowed to set the key `LSP3Profile` (`0x5ef83ad9559033e6e941db7d7c495acdce616347d28e90c7ce47cbfcfcad3bc5`), the following data key - value pair can be set in the ERC725Y contract storage.
 Encode data as a [**CompactBytesArray**](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-2-ERC725YJSONSchema.md#bytescompactbytesarray).

 - **key:** `0x4b80742de2bf866c29110000<address>`
 - **value(s):** `0x00205ef83ad9559033e6e941db7d7c495acdce616347d28e90c7ce47cbfcfcad3bc5`